TusharKumarPatel556/todo_list/README.md

              -If ".env" file is absent in client folder then create a .env file add add the below code VITE_REACT_APP_BASE_URL= http://localhost:5000
               -and then  restart the server.

+   (-------------------------------HOW TO NAVIGATE ------------------------------------) -ON RUNNING YOU WILL LAND ON THE LOGIN PAGE .
+   -YOU WILL HAVE TO CREATE AN ACCOUNT SO FIRST NAVIGATE  TO SignUp PAGE .
+   -ON SUCCESFUL SIGNUP  YOU WILL BE NAVIGATED TO THE HOME PAGE WHERE YOU CAN ADD TASK AND SEE THE LIST OF TASKS

    (-------------------------------ADDITIONAL FEATURES I WOULD LIKE TO ADD------------------------------------)